The New AVEVA in the Power Industry: Expanded Opportunities for Value through Digital Transformation

 For Power industry customers, the potential of the combined portfolio to disrupt the status quo was the ability to bridge the Design & Build silo with the Operate & Maintain silo via a unified Information Lifecycle Management approach (as illustrated below).
 Early examples of the possibilities for innovation and value creation through effective handover were highlighted by the presentations by Southern Company.

 Another key theme that was emphasized throughout the Power industry sessions was the need to put the human at the center of the digital transformation strategy.
 The relevance of an empowered workforce as a vital aspect of improving work processes was further emphasized in the presentations made by Associated Electric Cooperative Inc. (AECI) and East Kentucky Power Cooperative (EKPC).

 For AVEVA’s Power industry customers, the conference provided an opportunity to showcase what industry analysts like Monica Schnitger had recognized about the newly merged entity.
 For those customers and partners who were unable to attend the AVEVA World Conference in Dallas, we encourage you to register for the upcoming webinar on October 31st where we will recap the main messages, explain the expanded solution footprint, and summarize the key takeaways from our first event as the new AVEVA.

-Sree Hameed is currently the Global Marketing Manager for the power industry at AVEVA.
+Sree Hameed is currently the Global Marketing Manager for Food, Beverage & Consumer Goods industry at AVEVA.
 In his 25-year career, he has helped companies adopt a variety of transformational technologies in the areas of production automation, manufacturing operations, supply chain management, product lifecycle management, and operational risk management.
-Sree is an advisor to the center of supply networks at the University of Texas at Dallas as well as the digital accelerator program at Southern Methodist University.
+Sree also serves as an advisor to the Center for Intelligent Supply Networks at the University of Texas at Dallas.